BestTank Industries reveals an innovative and environmentally responsible way to handle black tank waste. Ladies and gentlemen, meet the beetles.

 Another consideration is the potential size of the beetles.
 If you maintain the beetles for more than two years, they can grow to about the size of a human hand.
 If this happens, the beetles may no longer fit through the RV plumbing and can become permanently stuck in your black tank.
 This is to be avoided.

 It’s important to remember that using beetles is 100% environmentally safe.
-Both the beetles and the Beetle Base are organic material that will, along with the human waste, naturally decompose into the soil.
+Both the beetles and the Beetle Base are organic materials that will, along with the human waste, naturally decompose into the soil.

 We at BestTank Industries believe Black Tank Beetles are a profound breakthrough in black tank management technology and can’t wait to get the bugs out.

 Oh, and there’s just one more thing Truck Camper Magazine readers need to know about Black Tank Beetles.
-They’re only available today, April 1st, 2016 – April Fools Day.
+They’re only available on April 1st – April Fools Day!